course-details-portlet

 Course content

 The course is part of the first year module in biology.
 It covers the connection between structure and function at the organ- and organism level.
-Animal physiology will explain how the organs work together to ensure survival of the animal and to enable the animal to adapt to different environments.
-The course will provide current physiological knowledge of general physiological principles, organ physiology and regulatory mechanisms and key physiological mechanisms involved in animal adaptions to different environments.
+Animal physiology explains how organs work together to ensure survival of the animal and enable it to adapt to different environments.
+The course will provide current knowledge of general physiological principles, organ physiology, regulatory mechanisms, and key physiological mechanisms involved in animal adaptions to different environments.
 The animal groups covered will range from invertebrates to vertebrates and the habitats discussed will include aquatic, terrestrial and aerial.
 In addition to the lectures, the student will also participate in laboratory practicals that involve animal physiology experiments.
-These practicals will be related to the information in the lectures and will help the students to understand the important concepts.
+These practicals will be related to the information in the lectures and will help the students to understand important concepts.

 Learning outcome